Hagonoy, Bulacan: History

 Hagonoy was first mentioned in the history of the Philippines in 1571.
 Even before the "blood compact" between the Spain's conqueror Miguel Lopez de Legazpi and the Philippines' Datu Sikatuna was made, the place was already known as Hagonoy.
 The land consists of archipelagic marsh and river tributaries going to the sea, where the first ancestors of this town probably took this way to reach Hagonoy.

 Hagonoy first appeared in Philippine history when they formed part of the fleet of Tarik Sulayman of Macabebe, Pampanga that met Martin de Goiti at the Battle of Bangkusay in the initial defense of the Lusong against the Spaniards in 1571.

-In the beginning, Hagonoy was part of Alcaldia de Calumpit as its visita together with Apalit.
+Hagonoy began as part of Alcaldia de Calumpit as its visita together with Apalit.
 It has huge convent having founded on April 22, 1581, with Fray Diego Ordonez de Vivar as its first minister according to Gaspar's "Conquistas delas Islas" Book 2 (Fray Diego having credited for the christiniazation of Calumpit, Malolos and Bulakan).
 At first, it was also included in the territorial part of Encomienda de Calumpit that was given by Governor General Gonzalo Ronquillo to Sargento Juan de Moron for his good service and loyalty to Spanish Crown.
 Sargento Juan Moron once trusted his land to the Augustinian friars, and that's how it was handed to Fray Diego Vivar.

-It is also noted that on the primary sources documents such as Miguel de Loarca's "Relacion delas Islas" written in 1582 and Luis Perez de Dasmarinas report on King of Spain in June 1591 didn't mention Hagonoy as an independent encomienda or town, instead it is simultaneously with the much older town of Calumpit and it was officially established as a civil town in May 1671.
+It is also noted that primary source documents, such as Miguel de Loarca's "Relacion delas Islas" written in 1582 and Luis Perez de Dasmarinas report on King of Spain in June 1591, do not mention Hagonoy as an independent encomienda or town.
+Instead it is simultaneously with the much older town of Calumpit and it was officially established as a civil town in May 1671.
 According to records and old folks, there were already inhabitants in some places of this settlement.These places were Tibaguin and Pugad, coastal barrios sharing the coastline with the City of Malolos and towns of Bulakan, Obando and the City of Manila.

-Magat Salamat, a revolutionary hero, and the last Prince of the Kingdom of Tondo, once headed this town.
+Magat Salamat, a revolutionary hero, and the last Prince of Tondo, once headed this town.
 He was the ancestor of the Salamat families now living in different barrios of this town.